fullstack-development/blockchain-wiki-en/concepts/bridges/README.md

 ![ccip-explorer-send-to-dest](./contracts/img/ccip-explorer-send-to-dest.png)

 When the transaction is completed, you will be able to see the transactions in both chains as well as the transaction cost in the destination network.
-By the way, you can check the approximate cost of such transactions in [this table] (https://arc.net/l/quote/bpccutmc).
+By the way, you can check the approximate cost of such transactions [in this table](https://arc.net/l/quote/bpccutmc).

 ## Risks of Bridges